Healthy Eating Diet Advice

 Generally, if a food is “forbidden”—especially a food that you love—you will find yourself feeling deprived or focusing on not eating that food.
 Try to make the best choices most of time while at the same time allowing for a little flexibility to make long-term success possible.

-*If you goof, don’t use it as an excuse to give up.
+If you backslide, don’t use it as an excuse to give up.
 Perfection is not required in order to succeed.
 (Did you know that most successful authors have had their books rejected many times before a publisher finally takes a chance on them?!)
 Just recommit to your new lifestyle and go on with what you were doing.
 A goof is only fatal if you allow it to be.

 Incorporate some stretching along with other exercise into your life.
 This will increase the energy output side of the equation and, more importantly, improve your mood.
 Find something that you like to do and, if it helps, get a friend to do it with you.
 Some people function well with a programmed “workout,” while others will be happier if they are doing physical labor or participating in sports or group activity.
 Whatever it is, if it gets you moving, you will feel better and have more success with maintaining a lifestyle that supports a healthy weight.

-Healthy Eating Diet Advice for the Mind
+Healthy Eating Diet Advice - the Mind

 If you are an emotional eater, that is if you eat when you are sad, bored, happy, or in the throes of any strong emotion, try to come up with alternative pleasures that you can substitute for eating at those times.
 These could be a warm bubble bath, a chat with a friend, a good book or a movie, a walk with your favorite pooch, a bike ride, a bit of time in the sun, making love, listening to music, playing music, or anything else that you enjoy, including helping others.